canada-ca/canada-ca.github.io/_posts/2017-12-12-optimization-overview.markdown

 <img class="img-responsive" alt="Overview of steps in the optimization process - details follow" src="/images/process/optimization-process-EN.png">

 <figcaption>
-Data and evidence drive the 3 to 4 month sequence that we are using to optimize online services:
+<p>Data and evidence drive the 3 to 4 month sequence that we are using to optimize online services:</p>

 <ol>
 <li><b>Discovery research</b>: the existing evidence is gathered and synthesized into insights and hypotheses to produce scenarios for baseline testing</li>